xzoert/graphene/README.md

 As you can notice, Graphene thinks the title and author are required fields.
 This is because every time we created a *Book* in our example these two properties have been passed as initialization arguments.
 Is it right or is he not?
 Up to you to decide... or leave it as it is and, if you happen to create a Book without any of these arguments, Graphene will relax the constraint unless you freeze.

-This is an example of a quite refined definition file you will find in the *UserManager* example in the graphene *examples* directory.

-     ##### um_User #####

-     \frozen

-     string email required unique !

-     # The password can be update and set, but can not be read, so no amateur
-     # programmer has the chance to print it out to the public by mistake.
-     string password ui required !

-     # The nickname can be used to login as an alternative to the email, and has
-     # the advantage that you can safely print it out on a web page without violating
-     # the users privacy.
-     string nickname unique !

-     # Following two are 'private' and I give no direct access to them (the little 'n').
-     string token n unique !
-     datetime tokenExpires n !

-     # The subscribed groups.
-     Group{} groups !

 You can also declare your type as being the subtype of another one (i.e. an extension), as in this one again picked up from the *UserManager* example: